-No. EAC Condition Implementation Status Compliance Status Description EAC 53 Provision of additional day-care spaces in Fort St. John to increase spousal participation in the labour market.
-Completed In Compliance Section 6.5 of the Labour and Training Plan submitted on June 5, 2015 describes the approach to providing additional day-care spaces in Fort St. John.
+No. EAC Condition Implementation Status Compliance Status 2020 Description donations from the Construction Maintenance and Allied Workers (CMAW).
+Further, Site C contractors, PRHP, F&M Installations, and AFDE provided support through job shadows, transportation, and site tours, while ATCO Two Rivers provided material for the class project.
+This pilot pre-carpentry program provided Indigenous candidates the opportunity to build the necessary skills to pursue carpentry employment opportunities at Site C. The program included 125 hours of training, job shadowing, safety orientations, as well as an introduction to carpentry skills, workplace numeracy, document use and employment readiness.
+EAC 53 Provision of additional day-care spaces in Fort St. John to increase spousal participation in the labour market.
+Complete In Compliance Section 6.5 of the Labour and Training Plan submitted on June 5, 2015 describes the approach to providing additional day-care spaces in Fort St. John.
 In spring 2015, BC Hydro and School District 60 reached an agreement that will create 37 new childcare spaces in the new elementary school in Fort St. John.
 BC Hydro contributed \$1.8 million to School District 60 to build the new childcare centre as part of the new school.
 School District 60 selected the YMCA of Northern British Columbia as the operator in January 2018.
 The daycare opened on August 1, 2018.
 EAC 53 The EAC Holder must provide this draft Labour and Training Plan to the City of Fort St John, District of Taylor, District of Hudson Hope, Peace River Regional District, Aboriginal Groups, School Districts 59 and 60, and Northern Lights College for review a minimum of 90 days prior to the commencement of construction.
-Completed In Compliance The draft Labour and Training Plan was submitted to regulatory agencies, governments, Indigenous groups, School Districts 59 and 60, and Northern Lights College on October 17, 2014.
-EAC 53 The EAC Holder must file the final Labour and Training Plan with EAO, City of Fort St John, District of Taylor, District of Hudson Hope, Peace River Regional District, Aboriginal Groups, School Districts 59 and 60, and Northern Lights College a minimum of 30 days prior to the commencement of construction.
-Completed In Compliance The final Labour and Training Plan was submitted to regulatory agencies, governments, Indigenous groups, School Districts 59 and 60, and Northern Lights College on June 5, 2017.
-EAC 53 The EAC Holder must develop, implement and adhere to the final Labour and Training Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance The Summary of the Site C Workforce - Annual report (Total worker, Temporary Foreign Workers and Difficult to Hire Positions) was provided to the Northern Lights College and School District 59 and 60 on July 27th, 2018.
-The next report will be issued in July 2019.
-EAC 54 The EAC Holder must develop an Aboriginal Training and Inclusion Plan.
-Completed In Compliance The Aboriginal Training and Inclusion Plan (June 2015) is available on the Project website at: https://www.sitecproject.com/sites/default/files/Aboriginal_Training_and_Inclusion_Plan.pdf
+Complete In Compliance The draft Labour and Training Plan was submitted to regulatory agencies, governments, Indigenous groups, School Districts 59 and 60, and Northern Lights College on October 17, 2014.
+EAC 53 The EAC Holder must file the final Labour and Training Plan with EAO, City of Fort St John, District of Taylor, District of Hudson Hope, Peace River Regional District, Aboriginal Groups, School Districts 59 and Complete In Compliance The final Labour and Training Plan was submitted to regulatory agencies, governments, Indigenous groups, School Districts 59 and 60, and Northern Lights College on June 5, 2017.